 In November 2007, retired Supreme Court Justice Sandra Day O'Connor bravely, and with great love, gave her public blessing to a romance between her husband, whose Alzheimer's no longer allowed him to recognize her, and a woman in the nursing home where they both lived.

 Of course, sex wasn't mentioned in the press coverage, and it's none of our business if this was part of the new romance.
-But what Justice O'Connor has gone through is not unusual with spouses who have mates with advanced dementia.
+But what Justice O'Connor has gone through is not unusual with spouses who have mates in advanced stages of dementia.
 If two consenting people, each with dementia, fall in love, where do staff step in and decide what is proper and what is not?
 When does the hospital administrator start to worry that one of the families will sue because they will claim their parent was an unwilling partner, or that the parent is not in safe surroundings?

 These same questions have been asked about mentally handicapped people for decades.
 Should they marry?
 Can they make such a decision when they are clearly not mentally capable of living a "normal" life, without assistance?
 Yet there are many happy couples living, with the help of social services, all over the country.
 Of course, they are generally younger, so it's easier for most people to accept.